Thomas Mun (MP): Life

-He was the son of John Mun (1615–1670), who was the son of Thomas Mun the writer on economics.
+He was the son of John Mun (1615–1670), who was the son of Thomas Mun, a writer on economics.
 He inherited Snailham in Icklesham, Sussex.

 He was M.P. for Hastings in the last parliament of Charles II, held at Oxford in 1681, and again in the Convention parliament, 1689.
 As one of the barons of the Cinque ports he also represented Hastings at the coronations of James II, 1685, and of William and Mary.
 In May 1689 he, with the Hon.
 Sir Vere Fane, K.B. and John Farthing, esq., petitioned the king for an improvement in the management of the excise.

 He was buried at Bearsted on 15 February 1692.
 He had eleven children.